zachboyette/PersonalWebsiteGuide/README.md

 Step 2: Download GitHub for your computer - [here for mac users](https://mac.github.com/), [here for windows users](https://windows.github.com/).
 Once downloaded, open it up and sign in.

-Step 3: Download [Sublime Text 2.](http://www.sublimetext.com/2) It's basically Microsoft word for programming.
+Step 3: Download [Sublime Text 2.](http://www.sublimetext.com/2) It's basically Microsoft Word for programming.
 (Note: they ask you to purchase it for $70, but the free trial is unlimited, so interpret that how you will...).
 Open it up.

 Step 4: Go to https://github.com/zachboyette/PersonalWebsiteGuide (if you aren't already here), and click "Download Zip" ([screenshot for reference](http://imgur.com/x7fmpJc))